littlehorse-enterprises/lh-quickstart-java/README.md

 **You should also be able to see the dashboard** at `https://localhost:8080`.
 It should be empty, but we will put some data in there soon when we run the workflow!

-If you _can't_ get the above to work, please let us know at `info@littlehorse.io`.
-We will create a community slack for support soon.
+If you _can't_ get the above to work, please let us know on our [Community Slack Workspace](https://launchpass.com/littlehorsecommunity).
+We'll be happy to help.

 # Running the Example